-Amazon, as a Marketplace Facilitator, Creates Several Key Results for These Sellers Amazon Sales Tax Responsibilities for 3rd Party Sellers
+Amazon, as a Marketplace Facilitator, Creates Several Key Results for These Sellers Amazon Sales Tax Responsibilities for 3rd Party Sellers.

 Sellers who only sell on Amazon will not need to collect and remit sales tax in each state when the marketplace facilitator (Amazon) passes the marketplace facilitator nexus threshold.
 If the seller is NOT compliant with sales tax in the states where they currently have nexus and Amazon takes over the sales tax collecting and remitting responsibilities, the seller will stop losing the 10% on every sale in that state.
-This means the financial bleeding will finally stop, BUT this does NOT erase the previous sales tax due, along with penalties, interest, and late fees on any past returns.
+This means the financial bleeding will finally end, BUT this does NOT erase the previous sales tax due, along with penalties, interest, and late fees on any past returns.

-The CONFUSION is that many sellers and tax professionals incorrectly assumed that the U.S. Supreme Court Case, Wayfair vs South Dakota, REPLACED Physical nexus laws with economic nexus laws, and that is NOT the case.
+The CONFUSION is that many sellers and tax professionals incorrectly assumed that the U.S. Supreme Court Case, Wayfair vs. South Dakota, REPLACED Physical nexus laws with economic nexus laws, and that is NOT the case.

-A common example is that on January 1st, 2020, Amazon will start to collect and remit for all the sales in Hawaii and Illinois.
-This, again, is great news moving forward from January 1st for those not in compliance, but if you had FBA stock prior or passed these states economic nexus thresholds of $100K in sale or 200 transactions, your business has a sales tax liability in the state.
+A typical example is that on January 1st, 2020, Amazon will start to collect and remit for all the sales in Hawaii and Illinois.
+This, again, is excellent news moving forward from January 1st for those not in compliance, but if you had FBA stock prior or passed these states economic nexus thresholds of $100K in sale or 200 transactions, your business has a sales tax liability in the state.

 We realize that most sellers who are NOT in compliance in the states where they had physical presence are HOPING that since most states require Amazon (and other marketplace facilitators) to collect and remit sales tax, that the states will “forget about” or “not pursue” past sales tax due as a result of previous physical nexus established by the seller in the state.